 Indicator B4 is the median and 95th percentile for serum cotinine in children of ages 3 to 17 years (ages 4 to 17 years for 1988-1994).
 The median is the estimated concentration such that 50% of all noninstitutionalized civilian nonsmoking children ages 3 to 17 years have serum cotinine concentrations below this level.
 The 95th percentile is the estimated concentration such that 95% of all noninstitutionalized civilian nonsmoking children ages 3 to 17 years have serum cotinine concentrations below this level.
 Indicator B5 is the median and 95th percentile for serum cotinine in women of ages 16 to 49 years.
 The median is the estimated concentration such that 50% of all noninstitutionalized civilian nonsmoking women ages 16 to 49 years during the survey period have serum cotinine concentrations below this level.
 The 95th percentile is the estimated concentration such that 95% of all noninstitutionalized civilian nonsmoking women ages 16 to 49 years during the survey period have serum cotinine concentrations below this level.
-Tables B4a and B4b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2009-2012, stratified by race/ethnicity and family income.
-Table B4c presents the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2009-2012, stratified by age group.
-Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking women ages 16 to 49 years for 2009-2012, stratified by race/ethnicity and family income.
+Tables B4a and B4b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by race/ethnicity and family income.
+Table B4c presents the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by age group.
+Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by age group.
+Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by age group.
+Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking women ages 16 to 49 years for 2013-2016, stratified by race/ethnicity and family income.
 To adjust the NHANES data to represent prenatal exposures, the data for each woman surveyed was multiplied by the estimated number of births per woman of the given age and race/ethnicity.